-Nautilus has cautiously welcomed a 'definitive agreement' on the purchase of the Isle of Man Steam Packet Company (IoMSP) by the IoM government.
+Nautilus has cautiously welcomed a 'definitive agreement' on the purchase of the Isle of Man Steam Packet Company (IOMSPCo) by the IoM government.

 The move is being made after extensive assessment of potential operating models and analysis of the island's current and future requirements, including port facilities and vessels, routes, seasonal demands, additional capacity for the TT period and financial issues.